What are Workflows?

 - Switch to Run Mode

-- Upload a document to each Document input node
+- Upload a document to each Document input block

 - Click Run Workflow

-- Watch as each node processes (status indicators show progress)
+- Watch as each block processes (status indicators show progress)

 - Click on output handles to view results